Providing winter warmth to those facing the freezing cold

 Ready to produce high volumes

-NRS Relief, part of NRS International, has for many years helped its clients respond to such challenges and continues to develop innovative products that help protect those most in need during cold weather.
+For many years, NRS Relief has helped its clients respond to such challenges and continues to develop innovative products that help protect those most in need during cold weather.
 Our dedicated team of multicultural and multilingual experts works round-the-clock to address the real needs faced by beneficiaries and are ready to immediately dispatch winter relief essentials, such as:

-- High and Medium Thermal Blankets (UNHCR/UNICEF/ICRC/IFRC Standard)
+- High and Medium Thermal Blankets (UNHCR/ICRC/IFRC Standard)

 - Woven Flexible Tarpaulins (ICRC/IFRC/MSF/Oxfam Standard)